nccgroup/asatools/tutorial.md

 tick `Virtualize Intel VT-x/EPT or AMD-V/RVI`.
 Your processor needs to support VT-x/AMD-v and it needs to be enabled in your BIOS.

 The installation of GNS3 is straightforward.
-You need to follow [https://docs.gns3.com/1QXVIihk7dsOL7Xr7Bmz4zRzTsJ02wklfImGuHwTlaA4/index.html].
+It is described [here](https://docs.gns3.com/1QXVIihk7dsOL7Xr7Bmz4zRzTsJ02wklfImGuHwTlaA4/index.html).

 We use Ubuntu 18.04 LTS and just do: